Vaishnavi22Thakur/Travel-Agency-Website/README.md

 - 🌍 Destinations section with multiple travel images
 - 🖼️ Attractive image gallery showcasing places
 - 📝 Booking section for users to plan their trips
-- 🔍 Simple and user-friendly navigation
+- 🔍 Clean and easy navigation
 - 📱 Fully responsive design
-- 🎨 Clean and modern UI
+- 🎨 Modern and user-friendly UI

 ---